San Francisco, California

 DePaul University School for New Learning

-On behalf of DePaul University, we welcome you as we celebrate 40 Years of Adult Student Success.
+On behalf of DePaul University, we welcome you as we celebrate over 40 Years of Adult Student Success.
 DePaul University School for New Learning is proud to have been a pioneer providing innovative, customized programs for adult learners beginning in 1972.
 Today we continue to innovate and expand in response to the changing needs of our adults.
 We hope you will learn that we are dedicated to the community and will continue to be a resource for adults.